LaOwlLol/fp-onion/README.md

 #fp-onion

-A tool for onion skinning.
+A faux pas tool for onion skinning.

-Watch a directory for new images.
-When a new image appears in the watched directory the new image will become the current frame while the previous frame is _peeled_ off.
+fp-onion will watch a directory for new images.
+When a new image appears in the watched directory will be chroma keyed and used as the current frame while the previous frame is _peeled_ off.